airpair/build-a-realtime-sms-call-center-with-data-mcfly-and-twilio/post.md

 Do you want to know one of the beautiful things about Twilio?
-It integrates really easily with other services.
+It integrates really easily with other services such as Data McFly.

+[Data McFly](http://datamcfly.com) is a real-time database that you can communicate with directly from the client.
+When you save your JSON data to Data McFly, changes are sent instantly to all clients, web and mobile, that requested them.
+Data McFly helps you build modern applications faster than ever.

 In this article, we are going to walk through using Data McFly and Twilio together to build a real-time SMS call center.